uport-project/uport-connect/DOCS.md

  uPort address.
 Calls given uriHandler with the uri.
 Returns a promise to wait for the response.

+ Supports request objects of type <code>{requested: [...]}</code> for ordinary requests and <code>{verified: [...]}</code> for requests that should retrieve full attestations, including a JWT containing the actual signature.
+If the issuer's public key is stored, this signature can be verified with jwt-js or jsonwebtoken.

 **Kind**: instance method of <code>[Connect](#Connect)</code>
 **Returns**: <code>Promise.&lt;Object, Error&gt;</code> - a promise which resolves with a response object or rejects with an error.